 How long do you get to contest?

 Once probate has been granted on the informal document, just as you would with a formal Will you strictly have 6 month in order to contest and make a claim for further provision.
 Out of time is often synonymous with “out of luck” although in some exceptional circumstances an extension of time will be granted.
 However, it is always best not to risk it and just apply in time!

-If you have a document which you want to get through as a valid Will, or want to contest an informal Will do not hesitate to contact the team at Hentys Lawyers today.
+Alternatively, if you have a document which you want to get through as a valid Will or want to challenge, contest or defend an informal Will, do not hesitate to contact the team at Hentys Lawyers today.